tctree333/Reach-For-The-Stars-Bot/README.md

-# SciOly-ID-Discord-Bot
+# Reach For The Stars Bot
-A generic template for creating Discord bots for practicing ID SciOly events.
+A Discord bot for aspiring astronomers.